Quincy Walmart closes after worker dies of coronavirus, 10 others test positive

 QUINCY, MASS.
-(WHDH) - A Walmart in Quincy is closed after a worker died from the coronavirus and 10 others tested positive for the deadly virus, health officials said.
+(WHDH) - A Walmart in Quincy temporarily shut its doors after health officials say one employee died from the coronavirus and 10 others tested positive.

-The store on Falls Boulevard was ordered to close after the workers, including one who passed away, tested positive for COVID-19, according to Quincy Health Commissioner Ruth Jones.
+The Quincy Health Department began monitoring the store on Falls Boulevard after receiving complaints a week-and-a-half ago from both employees and customers, according to Quincy Health Commissioner Ruth Jones.

+“The most complaints, they were that they weren’t enforcing social distancing like they should,” she said.
+“There were a lot of crowds in there.
+People were crowded outside, people were crowded inside; the employees were coming back still symptomatic.”

+The Walmart voluntarily closed at 3:30 p.m.
+Monday and will undergo a deep cleaning, test all employees for the coronavirus and conduct an inspection before reopening.

 “The health commissioner has been in touch with corporate Walmart and they made a decision on their own to close down and clean the store entirely and test all employees,” Quincy Mayor Tom Koch said.
 “Until further notice, the Walmart in Quincy is shut down and the health commissioner fully agrees with that decision.”